Frequently Asked Questions people put to us as Psychologists

 What do we as psychologists actually do during the psychotherapy process?
 Do I have to delve into my past?

-In the first session we do a detailed assessment of the client in their life context and the client gets a unique intervention based on their own requirements and goals.
+In the first session I do a detailed assessment of the client in their life context and the client gets a unique intervention based on their own requirements and goals.

 What is the difference between counseling and psychotherapy?